 Gateway Technical College

-- The teacher population of 240 teachers has declined by 55% over five years.
+- The teacher population of 240 teachers has stayed relatively flat over five years.

 |Gateway Technical College||(WI) Community College Avg.|